ON THE ISSUES

 -

-Investments in infrastructure to make our roads safer, improve our water quality and waste management systems, and make the 4th District more walkable and bikeable won’t just improve our quality of life.
+Investments in infrastructure to make our roads safer, improve our water quality and waste management systems, and make District 4 more walkable and bikeable won’t just improve our quality of life.
 They will bring new, good-paying jobs to South Lexington.

 -